rjjrbatarao/collagejs/README.md

 ```
 ## Nesting
 Element nesting are possible inside b key or the body or the element object.
-For deeply nested elements please use p key for specifying the parent element where it should be created.
+For deeply nested elements please use p key for specifying the parent element where it should be created, refer to json_2.
 ```javascript
 let json_1 = [
         {